On equivalence relations induced by locally compact abelian Polish groups: Locally compact abelian Polish groups

 Recall that a topological group $G$ is {\it totally disconnected} if $G_0=\{1_G\}$.
 For any locally compact abelian Polish group, it is totally disconnected iff it is non-archimedean (cf.~\cite[Theorem 1.34]{HM13}).

 For every normal space $X$, denoted by $\dim(X)$ the {\it covering dimension} of $X$, where $\dim(X)$ is an integer $\ge-1$ or the ``infinite number $\infty$''.
-We omit the definition of covering dimension since it is very complexity~(see page 54 of~\cite{RE}).
-We recall the following useful facts: $\dim(G)=n<\infty$ iff $G$ has a totally disconnected closed subgroup $\Delta$ such that $G/\Delta\cong \T^n$ iff there is a compact totally disconnected subgroup $N$ of $G$ and a continuous surjective homomorphism $\varphi :N\times\R^n\rightarrow G$ which has a discrete kernel~(see Theorem 8.22 and Corollary 8.26 of~\cite{HM13}).
+We omit the definition of covering dimension since it is very complicated~(see page 54 of~\cite{RE}).
+We recall the following useful facts concerning compact abelian group $G$: $\dim(G)=n<\infty$ iff $G$ has a totally disconnected closed subgroup $\Delta$ such that $G/\Delta\cong \T^n$ iff there is a compact totally disconnected subgroup $N$ of $G$ and a continuous surjective homomorphism $\varphi :N\times\R^n\rightarrow G$ which has a discrete kernel~(see Theorem 8.22 and Corollary 8.26 of~\cite{HM13}).
 In this case, we say that $G$ is {\it finite dimensional}~(cf.~\cite[Definitions 8.23]{HM13}).
 Clearly, $\dim(G)=0$ iff $G$ is totally disconnected.
 For more details on compact abelian groups, see~\cite{HM13}.

 Now we recall two equivalence relations $E_0^\omega$ and $E(M;0)$ (see~\cite[Definition 3.2]{ding12}).
 The equivalence relation $E_0^\omega$ on $2^{\omega\times\omega}$ defined by

 Fix a metric space $M$.
 The equivalence relation $E(M;0)$ on $M^\omega$ defined by